XRPLF/llvm-project/clang-tools-extra/docs/clang-tidy/checks/hooks-slot-limit.rst

 hooks-slot-limit
 ================

-Hook API `slot` takes a parameter specifying the accessed slot number.
-Value of this parameter is limited, and the function fails if the limit is exceeded.
+Hook APIs `slot`, `slot_count` and `slot_clear` take a parameter specifying the accessed slot number.
+Value of this parameter is limited, and the functions fail if the limit is exceeded.

 This check warns about too-large values of the slot number (if it's specified by a constant - variable parameter is ignored).